snjo/ProcessCSV/ProcessCsv/readme.txt

                            Example: /id ; /od ,
                            Example: /id tab /od comma

-/showheaders    /hd        Lists all headers (column names) on the first line of the source file.
+/showheaders    /hd        Lists all fields (column names) on the first line of the source file.
+Theses are the headers.
                            Use this to find the column numbers to use for the columnselect argument.

 /quiet          /q         No text output (except for Help, headers and example lines).
 Use exit codes to verify result.

 /pause          /p         Wait for keypress before exiting

-/ignorebaddata  /ibd       Proceed despite bad data, such as quotes that are not closed out or missing fields /ignoremissing  /imf       Proceed despite missing fields.
-Missing fields on a line will be added as empty values
+/ignorebaddata  /ibd       Proceed despite bad data, such as quotes that are not closed out or missing fields /ignoremissing  /imf       Proceed despite missing fields/columns.
+Missing fields will be added as empty values

 /fixbaddata     /fbd       Fix lines with bad data.
 Guesses based on number of delimiter characters present.
                            If delimiter count is wrong, columns may be misaligned.
-Also removes quotes from the fields.
+Also removes quotes from the values.

 /newheaders     /nwh       Replace or add headers (column names) with a custom set of names.
                            Enclose text in quotes if names contain spaces.